 Learn about the Colca and its diverse communities with a visit to the Yanque Museum.
 Three exhibition rooms display scale models of colonial-era Colca churches, as well as ceramics, textiles, skulls, maps, paintings and dioramas depicting pre-Columbian life.
 An additional room depicts contemporary life in the Colca Valley, from plants and animals to agriculture, religion, and typical dress.
 The museum also offers textile workshops and a program of cultural activities throughout the year.

-Address: Plaza de Armas
+Location: Plaza de Armas

 Uyo Uyo Archeological Site